 If on a Disney vacation during Easter break, remember before shopping how you’ll get gifts to & from your destination.
 Choose items you were going to pack the kids for Disney anyway.
 Consider some of these park-worthy gifts for kids to hunt:

-- Disney books including board books for babies or this Where’s Mickey Mouse – A Look & Find Activity book for kids.
+Book – Choose entertaining Disney books including board books for babies.
+This Where’s Mickey Mouse – A Look & Find Activity book is awesome for kids.

-- A twirl-worthy (non-glittery) princess dress or costume, like this set for Mirabel from Encanto.
+Dress Up – A twirl-worthy (non-glittery) princess dress or costume, like this set for Tiana from The Princess & the Frog.

-- World of Disney Eye Found It is a perfectly compact card game for travel entertainment!
+Card Game – The World of Disney Eye Found It is a perfectly compact card game for travel entertainment!

-- Purse or backpack to use in the parks, like this practical Disney drawstring bag.
+Disney Parks Bag – Older kids would enjoy receiving a purse or backpack to use in the parks, like this practical Disney drawstring bag.

 What to Put Inside Disney Themed Easter Eggs

-Candy is great but too much can be too much of a good thing!
-We used jelly beans inside our eggs for the Disney Easter scavenger hunt but toys, jewelry and other small things are better than all candy.
+Candy is great, but too much can be too much of a good thing!
+We used jelly beans inside our eggs for the Disney Easter scavenger hunt.
+Toys, jewelry and other small non-edible things are better than all candy.

 Find larger sized plastic Easter eggs to fill yourself or choose pre-filled to make the process easier.
 These are some additional ideas on what to stuff in your plastic eggs:

-- Think tiny but still meaningful.
-A small piece of jewelry, like this Minnie Mouse Initial Necklace is sure to make them smile!
+Jewelry – Think tiny but still meaningful.
+A small piece of jewelry, like this Mickey Mouse Icon Initial Necklace is sure to make older kids smile!

-- Fill an Easter egg with a Mickey PopGrip by Pop-Sockets for tech-savvy tweens.
+PopSockets – Fill an Easter egg with a Mickey PopGrip by PopSockets for tech-savvy tweens and teens.

 Disney Easter Scavenger Hunt Printables